-By using prior knowledge, motivation techniques, and your fitness information, personal trainers can help you smash those goals and become a better you.
+By using prior knowledge, motivation techniques, and your fitness information, personal trainers can help you smash those fitness goals and become a better you.

 Is a personal trainer worth it?
 While personal trainers are often seen as class instructors or weight loss experts, they can be used to help you achieve a variety of goals, including:

 Looking to build muscle but not sure where to start?
-Personal trainers can use their detailed knowledge of the human body and various training techniques to create an effective muscle-building program for you.
+Personal trainers can use their detailed knowledge of the human body and various training techniques to create an effective muscle-building workout program for you.

 For those looking to get into bodybuilding, you can find personal trainers who specialize in this field.
 These trainers can give you training regimes, nutrition tips, and motivation to see that goal through.

-To Lose Weight & Get Fit
+For Losing Weight & Getting Fit

 Losing weight and getting into shape is a common desire for many, but it can be challenging to know where to start.
 Personal trainers have plenty of experience and will tailor a program to control your weight and manage your fitness level.